aumpierre-unb/InternalFluidFlow.jl/README.md

 julia> f=Re2f(Re,eps)
 ```

-*e.g.* this call computes *f* for the default condition of smooth tube, *eps*=0, and plots a schematic Moody diagram with the solution:
+*e.g.* this call computes *f* for the default condition of smooth tube, *eps* = 0, and plots a schematic Moody diagram with the solution:

 ```julia
 julia> f=Re2f(1.2e5,:,true)